 While using Ubuntu, we come across many scenarios where RAM is a huge consideration.
 We want to know how much RAM is installed on our system, how much of it we can use, is our RAM free of errors, and much more.

 In this article, we will explain the following things you can do about your installed RAM through the Ubuntu command line:

 - Check for Installed, Used, and Available RAM

 - Check the Type and Speed of your installed RAM

 - Test your installed RAM for errors

-Note: We will be using the Ubuntu command line, the Terminal, in order to explain the above-mentioned tasks.
-You can open the Terminal application either through the Ubuntu Application launcher search bar or through the Ctrl+Alt+T shortcut.
+Note: We will use the Ubuntu command line, the Terminal, to explain the above-mentioned tasks.
+You can open the Terminal application through the Ubuntu Application launcher search bar or the Ctrl+Alt+T shortcut.

 The simplest way to check for memory stats on your Ubuntu is through the free command:

 This is how you use the free command: